phanumat/Documentation/ref-docs/hubaction-ref.rst

 	See :ref:`building_servicemanager` for more information.

-	Also note that, in the above example, while ``"urn:schemas-upnp-org:device:WANDevice:1"`` portion of the request string represents the notation defined by UPnP standard for device types, the terms ``"lan"`` and ``"discovery"`` are SmartThings-specific terms.
+	Also note that, in the above example, while ``"urn:schemas-upnp-org:device:WANDevice:1"`` portion of the request string represents the notation defined by UPnP standard for device types, the terms ``"lan"`` and ``"discovery"`` are PEA HiVE-specific terms.

 After the device is discovered, additional device information, such as device IP, MAC, port id, is available.
 Now it is possible to interact with the device using this additional information.